haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 # Tracing out lexer states
 The current cabal already "handles" comments, the problem is that it drops them.
-This is good news because we only need to change the right hand side of the production rule to retain the comments from the lexer.
-We don't have to worry that our modifications will alter the syntax of cabal.
+This is good news because we only needed to change the right hand side of the production rule to retain the comments from the lexer.
+We didn't have to worry that our modifications will alter the syntax of cabal.

 I traced out the automaton graph to see where comments can occur, and added them to the field parser.